TarzzoTech-Libraries/react-lite-cli/README.md

 ## Quick Overview

-1. Install cli in global.
+1.Install cli in global.
 ```sh
     npm i -g react-lite-cli
 ```

-2. Open the terminal at the folder where to create the project. then run
+2.Open the terminal at the folder where to create the project. then run
 ```sh
     react-lite-cli
 ```

-3. Select the template (currently typescript template available).
+3.Select the template (currently typescript template available).

-4. Enter the name of the project.
+4.Enter the name of the project.

-5. Enter your, It is an optional.
+5.Enter your, It is an optional.

-6. After the installation completed
+6.After the installation completed
 ```sh
     cd <project-name>
     npm run dev
 ```

-7. Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+7.Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

-8. To build your project run
+8.To build your project run
 ```sh
     npm run build
 ```